ibm-cloud-docs/solution-tutorials/static-files-cdn.md

    ```sh
    ibmcloud target -r us-south
    ```
-1. Set a variable with the bucket name and with the target region.
+1. Set a variable with the bucket name:
    ```sh
    export BUCKET_NAME=<REPLACE_WITH_BUCKET_NAME>
    ```